-It’s hard to imagine now, but before the iPhone, most smart phones has little pens for writing and pushing on-screen buttons.
+It’s hard to imagine now, but before the iPhone, most smartphones came with little pens for writing and pushing on-screen buttons.
 They were clunky, inelegant and easy to lose.
 And they still exist.
-But after the iPhone’s elegant touch screen, styli on phones have been relegated to the periphery.
+But after the iPhone’s elegant touchscreen, styli on phones have been relegated to the periphery.

 In the past five years, Apple has in fact made enormous gains in market share, thanks mainly to the iPod and the iPhone.
 These devices served as a kind of “gateway drug” for PC users to discover the larger world of Apple products.

 The vast majority of both iPod and iPhone users were and are Windows users.
 These devices gradually introduce PC users to Apple’s way of doing things.
 They get people into Apple stores.
-The constant iTunes updates bring people to the Apple web site.
-Eventually, some PC users make the switch, but not after being softened by one of Apple’s mobile devices.
+The constant iTunes updates bring people to the Apple website.
+Eventually, some PC users make the switch, but after being softened by one of Apple’s mobile devices.

 9. Shattered the myth that Japanese consumers only buy Japanese phones